 - Seek customers with a reputation for respecting confidentiality when disclosing your most sensitive information.

-How to Get the Data
+How to Get Customers to Share

 - Don’t bring senior management to working-level meetings and vice versa.
-Information flow is stifled when multi-levels of management are in the room.
+Information flow is stifled when multi-levels of management are in the same room.
 Management will want to set a good example for subordinates.
 Subordinates will worry about divulging something inappropriate in front of management.
 Everyone will take an overly cautious stance on what is said and shared.

 - Make sure that you have information to give as well as get.